Philip Hewett, City of Newcastle, NSW Australia

 From a marketing perspective, customers with the greatest influence should be the focus of analysis since they can forge change if they are convinced of the need and are persuaded to act (Anon.
 2007) Market analysis shows children have significant influence over parental decisions on the purchase of numerous goods and services so it is no coincidence that very young children are the target for marketing such things as snack foods and toys.

 Politicians, municipal councilors, municipal management, policymakers and advisors, business leaders, community groups, resident/citizen forums and NGOs all have influence and are well-positioned to persuade and initiate change.
 Their beliefs, attitudes and motivations need to be analysed and understood.

 Who are the urban forest and green-space program competitors?

-Budget is always a limiting factor in the delivery of most municipal programs, and especially green programs.
-Organisational budget is divided amongst departments so there is intensive competition within the organisation to secure necessary funding.
+Budget is always a limiting factor in the delivery of most municipal programs and especially green programs.
+The organisational budget is divided amongst departments so there is intensive competition within the organisation to secure the necessary funding.
 To claim new market share for green programs involves intense competition for decreasing funds despite an increasing demand to expand services.
 This highlights the need for a marketing strategy to help secure the funds and support.

 But Marketing Costs!

 A common misconception views marketing as a cost that is not affordable on a limited budget.
 On the contrary, marketing is a potentially powerful tool to help secure budget and deliver programs – in other words, marketing is one of many costs associated with achieving good results (Quist 2006).

 Marketing is also about telling people what you are doing

 What value is there in producing an innovative new product if nobody knows about the product?
 What is the value in managing green space that rarely gets used or is inappropriately utilised?
 Why expend funds managing trees if people only complain about trees and they care or know nothing of the benefits they are getting?